ArwaAlzahrani/AI-Tasks/README.md

 # AI-Task
-This file contains the tasks that I did in Artificial Intelligence for my Cooperative Training at Smart Methods.
+This file contains the tasks that I did in Artificial Intelligence.
 Using: Pycharm(OpenCV)

 #Task 1